 Lead Safety Field Guide - Paper copies of this pamphlet in English P-45035 and Spanish P-45035S can be ordered online using the forms on this web page.

-Wisconsin Childhood Lead Poisoning Prevention and Control Handbook for Local Public Health Departments P-00660 (PDF, 8.0 MB) or go to the Local Public Health Interventions page for individual chapters of the handbook.
+Wisconsin Childhood Lead Poisoning Prevention and Control Handbook for Local Public Health Departments, P-00660 (PDF) or go to the Local Public Health Interventions page for individual chapters of the handbook.

-Your Child's Blood Lead Test Results (link is external) (PDF, 861 KB) - National Center for Healthy Homes, a fact sheet and checklist for parents
+Your Child's Blood Lead Test Results (PDF) - National Center for Healthy Homes, a fact sheet and checklist for parents

-Blood Lead Levels in Children (link is external) (PDF, 292 KB) - From the Centers for Disease Control and Prevention, a fact sheet with guidance for health care providers when talking with parents about their child's blood lead level.
+Blood Lead Levels in Children (PDF) - From the Centers for Disease Control and Prevention, a fact sheet with guidance for health care providers when talking with parents about their child's blood lead level.

 Owners, landlords, agents, and managers of rental property play an important role in protecting the health of their tenants and tenants' children.
 Buildings built before 1978 are much more likely to have lead-based paint.
 Federal law requires that landlords provide certain important information about lead paint before a prospective renter is obligated under a rental lease.

-Rental Property Owners: Look Out for Lead P-44535B (PDF, 334 KB).
+Rental Property Owners: Look Out for Lead P-44535B (PDF).
 A tri-fold pamphlet for rental property owners who own property built before 1978 that may contain lead hazards and may be occupied by families with young children.
 Includes information on what can be done to correct lead hazards and about the law to notify tenants about lead hazards and how to prevent exposure to lead.

 Landlords must provide the following to prospective tenants of buildings built before 1978: